Bulbasaur854/static-site-generator/README.md

 - Links
 - Images

-## Note

-Markdown parsers often support nested inline elements.
+⚠️ Markdown parsers often support nested inline elements.
 For example, you can have a bold word inside of italics:
 ```markdown
 This is an _italic and **bold** word_.
 ```